DarkDevRBLX/TextPYOS/README.md

-# See discussions tab for status updates.
+# This project has been abandoned for the forseeable future.
+Thank you for your support.

 # TextPYOS